Premier Li offers China’s help for ‘grave’ Ukraine situation

 Beijing this week said it was sending humanitarian aid including food and daily necessities worth $791,000 to Ukraine while continuing to oppose sanctions against Russia over its invasion and pledging to continue normal trade and economic cooperation with Moscow.

-Li, who is primarily responsible for overseeing the world’s second-largest economy, spoke following the close of the annual session of China’s rubber-stamp legislature.
+Li, who as China’s No. 2 leader behind Xi Jinping is primarily responsible for overseeing the world’s second-largest economy, spoke following the close of the annual session of China’s rubber-stamp legislature.
 He said China was still opposed to sanctions because they would “hurt the world economic recovery.”

 “It is in no one’s interest.
 China is ready to make its own constructive efforts in maintaining world peace and stability and promoting development and prosperity,” Li said.